 If the power supplied to JP80 is not switched, you can connect the main power switch here.

-Power Board
+Standard Power Board

-The Stepper Power Board supplies logic and motor power, indicates system status and contains emergency stop (ESTOP) circuitry.
-If your system is equipped with the upgraded Servo Power Board, see that section instead.
+The Standard Power Board supplies logic and motor power, indicates system status and contains emergency stop (ESTOP) circuitry.
+If your system is equipped with the Advanced Power Board, see the following section instead.

 Jumper Settings